 15. Washington Redskins (Draft History): D.K.
 Metcalf, WR, Mississippi Rebels

-Given the uncertainty around Alex Smith's future, Washington acquired Case Keenum, but their future at the position still remains uncertain and I considered slotting Duke's Daniel Jones here.
-Washington needs better production from their wideouts, however, and they have their choice of receivers based on how this mock has played out so far.
+Given the uncertainty around Alex Smith's future, Washington acquired Case Keenum, but their future at the position still remains uncertain and a quarterback should be in play here as well.
+Washington also needs better production from their wideouts, however, and they have their choice of receivers based on how this mock has played out so far.

 19. Tennessee Titans (Draft History): Brian Burns, EDGE, Florida State Seminoles

 Tipping the scales at 249 pounds at the Combine was a win for Burns, who had 10 sacks in 12 games last season for the Seminoles.
 Even though the Titans signed Cameron Wake, who turned 37 in January, Burns would give the Titans a long-term pass-rushing complement opposite Harold Landry.

 20. Pittsburgh Steelers (Draft History): Greedy Williams, CB, LSU Tigers

 The Steelers signed Steven Nelson to a three-year deal in free agency, but former first-rounder Artie Burns has been a disappointment in his young career.
 Assuming that the Steelers don't exercise their fifth-year option on Burns, both Joe Haden and Burns will be free agents after the 2019 season.
 Athough he was much better in 2017 than he was in 2018, Williams has shown the ability to be a shutdown corner as he allowed just a 19.4 passer rating into his coverage in 2017.